Fees and funding

 Be aware, that once you are registered as a student at Surrey, there are very few funding opportunities available.

-You can use our studentship listings page to find a full list of available funded studentships offered at the University of Surrey.
+We have many funded studentships opportunities at the University of Surrey.
 Be sure to check the funding information to see whether you are eligible and the application deadlines.

 Employer sponsorship